PACTCare/Substrate-Web3-DNS-Tutorial/tutorial/7_ui.md

 # 7. UI

-For the UI we will use npm and [webpack](https://webpack.js.org/).
+For the UI, we will use npm and [webpack](https://webpack.js.org/).
 To get started, create a project folder and run the following commands inside this folder in your terminal.

 ```
 npm init -y
 npm install webpack --save-dev
 npm install webpack-cli --save-dev
 ```
-Next, we create an [index.html](../ui/dist/index.html) file, a [style.css](../ui/css/style.css) file inside a [css](../ui/css/style.css) folder as well as an [index.js file](../ui/src/index.js) inside an src folder.
-Additionally, you want to create a webpack.config.js, which basically tells webpack what to do.
+Next, create an [index.html](../ui/dist/index.html) file, a [style.css](../ui/css/style.css) file inside a [css](../ui/css/style.css) folder as well as an [index.js file](../ui/src/index.js) inside an src folder.
+Additionally, you'll want to create a webpack.config.js, which basically tells webpack what to do.
 For this tutorial we will focus on the [index.js file](../ui/src/index.js) file, so feel free to copy the content of the [html](../ui/dist/index.html), [css](../ui/css/style.css) and [webpack.config.js](../ui/webpack.config.js) file from the UI folder of this GitHub repro.

-You also need to change the scripts part of the package.json file to the following:
+You will also need to change the scripts' part of the package.json file to the following:
 ```
 "scripts": {
     "test": "echo \"Error: no test specified\" && exit 1",